u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Delete Record
+- Delete mode will be entered if the user choose to edit an item in the 'Show Record' page.
+- In this example, the record of employee with Employee ID 00000001 will be deleted.
 ```
 Which item you want to delete: 1
 System Message: Item with ID = 00000888 is deleted!